cernylab/dnatco/README.md

         "navalAllowedColor": "#FFFF00",
         // Color of the "Of Concern" NA-VAL interval "navalOfConcernColor": "#FF0000",
+        // Color of the marker of the actual value on the NA-VAL bar "navalMarkerColor": "000000",

         // Whether to display summary information with NA-VAL or ProSco metrics "summaryVariant": "naval" | "prosco"